Reishimanfr/vxinst/README.md

 This will attempt to embed the instagram video:<br>
 ![image](https://github.com/user-attachments/assets/4e129b3a-efe2-4c42-b15b-25e8a9b51e2e)<br>
 > [!TIP]
-> Clicking the VxInstagram URL will redirect you to the original post
+> Clicking the VxInst URL will redirect you to the original post
 # Self-hosting
 ## 🍏 Mac and Linux 🐧
 <details>